Troyanovsky/TOLProj3/README.md

 3. Generate new questions based on the student responses in Step 2, along with the corresponding feedback.
 4. Store the generate problem set in to a .txt file.

+The prototype website was adapted from https://github.com/PolarisChen/tol-quiz.
+The questions generated from the aforementioned code is copied and pasted into the prototype for the interactive quiz.

 # GitHub Repo and Prototype Website:
 GitHub Repo: https://github.com/Troyanovsky/TOLProj3